 Is it really value that’s being offered?
-How about in the case of specialised business software solutions?
+How about in the case of specialized business software solutions?
 Just because a software package is reduced in price, that doesn’t make it the right one for you.
 Is it the right fit for your particular needs, does it solve your particular problems, is it easy to install and use, and does it come with full customer support?

 In conclusion, advice to the buyer, as in all things being offered on the cheap is this; if it looks too good to be true, then it probably is – Caveat emptor.

 Giving it back

 As an addition to Black Friday and Cyber Monday, there’s one more day which is perhaps more worthy of a mention.
 Welcome to the new kid on the block, Giving Tuesday.

 This latest addition to the stable of days with names promotes exactly what it says – giving.

 This is the official day when many charities use the frantic and often ugly scenes induced by mass consumerism to their advantage and lean on the conscience of the public, appealing to their better, more caring side and to give generously to charities and institutions.

 It’s highly unlikely (but there’s always hope) that Giving Tuesday will ever financially outperform its tougher siblings, Black Friday and Cyber Monday, but it offers us a good chance to reflect on the fact that holidays aren’t just about shopping and consumerism, they’re about family, friends and the communities which surround us.

 GET READY TO OWN YOUR WORKDAY

 with the most user-friendly CRM on the market.Start Free 14-Day Trial